|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The honey garlic sauce packs a punch and the Instant Pot saves time so you can prepare side dishes like roasted bok choy and coconut rice.
 You could even toss in a few halved baby potatoes and sliced carrots to the mix and let them cook alongside the chicken.
-Regardless of what you serve, these sweet, savory, salty chicken thighs with, they are sure to be a hit.
+Regardless of what you serve with these sweet, savory, salty chicken thighs, they are sure to be a hit.

 6 cloves garlic, minced